brutalzinn/arduino-python-computer-monitor/README.md

 # Small customization

-At this moment, you can set a MaxMem limit.
+At this moment, you can set a MaxMem limit and configure the hot keys.
+All this needs be defined at config.json file
 When the memory exceeds the memory limit, arduino nano input 7 is set to HIGH. so.. you can set a buzzer, or a led to gives you a physical feedback.